tillarnold/leinwand/README.md

 For more infor on the parameters hava a look at the [mdn aritcle](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) on `drawImage`.

 ### l.getContext()
-get the `CanvasRenderingContext2D`.
+Get the `CanvasRenderingContext2D`.
 Just in cave leinwand does not provide some functionality.

 ### l.getCanvas()
-get the underlying `HTMLCanvasElement`.
+Get the underlying `HTMLCanvasElement`.

 ### l.getWidht()
-get the width of the canvas element.
+Get the width of the canvas element.

 ### l.getHeight()
-get the height of the canvas element.
+Get the height of the canvas element.

 ## Release History
 * 2018-02-09   v0.5.0   add more utility functions